pac4j/jee-pac4j/README.md

 #### Get redirection urls

-You can also explicitly compute a redirection url to a provider by using the `getRedirectAction` method and the `org.pac4j.core.config.ConfigInstance` class, in order to create an explicit link for login.
+You can also explicitly compute a redirection url to a provider by using the `getRedirectAction` method and the `org.pac4j.core.config.ConfigSingleton` class, in order to create an explicit link for login.
 For example with Facebook:

-	Clients client = ConfigInstance.getConfig().getClients();
+	Clients client = ConfigSingleton.getConfig().getClients();
 	FacebookClient fbClient = (FacebookClient) client.findClient("FacebookClient");
 	WebContext context = new J2EContext(request, response);
 	String fbLoginUrl = fbClient.getRedirectAction(context, false, false).getLocation();